deislabs/mystikos/README.md

 To remove a previously installed Mystikos, simply `sudo rm -rf /opt/mystikos`.

-Mystikos can be built on an Ubuntu 18.04 machine with or without SGX capability.
+If you prefer not using the tarball, Mystikos can be built on an Ubuntu **18.04** machine with or without SGX capability as described below.

 ## Install the prerequisites